liberland/new-site/README.md

 The payment for coders is based on accepted amount of unique lines of code (not comments, blank lines or one line applied to ten files).
 The Repository's managers will condense code if it's expanded and remove redundant code if it's added in.
 Do not try to cheat the system.

-Currently, the going rate is 1 merit per 2 lines of code.
+Currently, the going rate is still being decided, yet it is estimated to be 1 merit per 2 lines of code.

-Translators will be paid for sentences/phrases translated, and will receive 1 merit per 5 sentences/phrases translated.

 ## Discord: